 Current Expected in three months Expected in six months Expected in one year Expected in three years Expected equilibrium

-I Fed Funds 3.08 4.39 4.87 4.52 3.21 2.14
+Fed Funds 4.33 4.74 4.99 4.47 2.74 2.59

-Daily cha anges (bp) 0 1 0 -6 -11 -4
+Daily changes (bp) 0 0 0 -1 -5 -2

-Investors expect further significant monetary policy tightening in 2022-2023 (Fed Funds rate at 4.87% in six months and 4.52% in one year).
-But they believe that the equilibrium long term rate (or "neutral" rate) will be rather low (2.14%).
-Their confidence is probably based on two key assumptions.
+Investors expect further significant monetary policy tightening in 2023 (Fed Funds rate at 4.99% in six months).
+But despite the Fed's best effort, they also expect a significant loosening of monetary policy starting in the second half of 2023 in the context of a significant rise in the unemployment rate and lower inflation (Fed funds rates at 4.47% in one year, less than in the Fed's projections).
+They also seem to believe that the equilibrium long term rate (or "neutral" rate) will be rather low (2.59%).
+Their long-term confidence is probably based on two key assumptions.
 On the one hand, the Fed will succeed in its fight against inflation and bring back price increases in the long term around 2% per annum.
 On the other hand, for structural reasons, the equilibrium "risk-free" real rate is considered rather low.
 This optimistic view about the real "risk-free" rate may be challenged in the future given the lack of control over fiscal policies in many parts of the world.

-Main market-moving news: 27 October 2022
+Main market-moving news: 31 January 2023